 Hooked Fisherman

-Apparel & Accessories
+Apparel & Footwear

 Best Polarized Fishing Sunglasses (2026): Tested on CT Water

-Quick verdict: Best all-around: Costa 580G / Best value: KastKing Polarized Sport
+Best all-around: Costa 580G / Best value: KastKing Polarized Sport

 Polarized sunglasses do two things: they cut glare so you can see into the water, and they protect your eyes from UV and hooks.
 Both matter.
 The good news is that you don't have to spend $200 to get a pair that does both jobs well.
 We wore six different pairs across a full season of freshwater bass fishing, striper surf work, and kayak fishing on the Sound.

-Some links in our gear reviews may be affiliate links β€” we always disclose when they are.
+Some links are affiliate links — we disclose them and earn a small commission at no cost to you.
 We never accept payment for favorable coverage.
-If something isn't worth your money, we'll say so.
+If something isn't worth your money, we say so.

-Costa Del Mar RincΓ³n (580G Glass Lenses)
+Costa Del Mar Rincón (580G Glass Lenses)

 Best all-around